Girl, 3, dies in Bronzeville apartment fire

-A 3-year-old girl died in an apartment fire Saturday morning in Brozeville on the South Side.
+A 3-year-old girl died in an apartment fire Saturday morning in Bronzeville on the South Side.

 Fire officials responded to the blaze in the 600 block of East 43rd Street when a “heavy fire” broke out in the rear of the three-story apartment building, spokesperson Larry Langford said, adding that the girl was rescued from the second floor.